kohenchia/eye-of-gollum/README.md

 4. A simple React-based **web interface** to display the results from the video streaming server.

+## System Requirements

+1. A CUDA-enabled GPU
+2. The NVIDIA container runtime for Docker ([`nvidia-docker`](https://github.com/NVIDIA/nvidia-docker)) installed on your machine

 ## Running the System

-System deployment is managed through `docker-compose`.
+Deployment is managed through `docker-compose`.
 To start the system, run:

 ```
 $ docker-compose up -d